DamyrFr/ansible-personal-computer/README.md

 * Dotfiles : Deploy my dotfiles, .zshrc, .gitconfig, .tmux.conf
 * Security : Setup iptables rules make it permanent
 * gnome : if your set "gui" configure Gnome 3
-* firefox : install latest firefox version, you can deploy only this using `firefox-only`

 ## How configure your own user ?